 The meeting place is located 5 minutes from the Green River.
 After meeting your guide(s) you will travel to and from the river in the Guide's vehicle.
 Your guide will have his vehicle moved from the boat launch to the boat take out.
 After your trip your guide will return you to your vehicle.

 The term spinner is the common name for the 4th and final stage in the mayfly life cycle: egg, nymph, dun and spinner.
 During this final stage of a mayflies life they are reproductively mature.
 After mating and depositing eggs into the river, the mayfly "spinner" becomes weak and "falls" onto the water.
 The dead or dying mayfly spinners will lay on the river surface with their wings spread out spent, like the wings of an airplane.
 Mayfly spinners are easy pickings for trout and are frequently keyed onto by larger fish.
 The spinner fall typically occurs late in the evening or early in the morning.
 Fly fishing the spinner fall requires a fly that lies low in the water surface film, and a dead drift presentation.

 When is the best time to fly fish the Green River in Utah?:

 The fly fishing on the Green River is typically very good compared to most rivers in the lower 48 states.
 There is no simple answer to this question, as it depends on what method of flyfishing you prefer.
 The toughest fishing on the Green River is usually December, January, and the first 5 days of high water (historically around May 20th).
 Obviously there are exceptions to these dates, and the weather/conditions can make any day tough "catching".
-The following links provide detailed information about what you can expect during specific months.
+The following link provides detailed information about what you can expect during specific months.